cgmartin/CgmConfigAdmin/README.md

 Introduction
 ------------

-CgmConfigAdmin is a ZF2 module for managing configuration settings via a web interface.
+CgmConfigAdmin is a ZF2 module for managing configuration settings via a single web page.
-Settings are grouped into fieldsets, all on a single page.

 ![CgmConfigAdmin example screenshot](http://grab.by/g6Cg)

 Settings are exposed to the administration panel via a simple configuration format.

-Module authors can easily include their own configuration groups from their module.config.php file.
+Module authors can also easily include their own configuration groups right from their module.config.php file.

 Requirements